SIRUS-THE-VIRUS/Remote-Administration-Tool/README.md

 ## Usage

+* Modify the IP address and Port for the socket connection at your discretion.

-Step 1: Get server.py onto the victim computer
+* Get server.py onto the victim computer

-Step 2: Get the victim to execute the server
+* Get the victim to execute the server

-Step 3: Connect to the server from the attacker's computer using client.py
+* Connect to the server from the attacker's computer using client.py